nkmr-jp/gitmoji-semver/README.md

 ## Features
 - :smile: A simple script to add the semver field to [gitmojis.json](https://github.com/carloscuesta/gitmoji/blob/master/src/data/gitmojis.json).
     - Generate the files `gitmojis.json` with the semver field added.
-    - I referred to this issue. ( [Add a "semver" field for each emoji #429](https://github.com/carloscuesta/gitmoji/issues/429) )
 - :rocket: You can easily do Semver Release automatically by just committing with gitmoji. ( [like this](https://github.com/nkmr-jp/gitmoji-semver/releases) )
   - Automate versioning and release with GithubActions and [semantic-release](https://github.com/semantic-release/semantic-release).